adrianhelvik/proposal-move-events/README.md

 ## Moves

 An important rationale behind moves is that a move has a start, a duration and an end.
-For mouse events that is okay.
+For mouse events, mousemove, mousedown and mouseup works okay.

 There is only one mouse, so you can easily add an event for mousedown, mousemove and mouseup (using the APIs however...).

-For touch events however, we can have multiple touches.
+For touch events however, we have to handle multiple touches.
-How should we handle that?
-We have to store the index of the touchstart for use in touchmove (or as most people do, just use event.touches[0]).
-Touches are stateful and the current abstraction encourages abuse.
-Let's create a better one!
+From what I've seen online the majority of usage is subtly incorrect.
+Often relying on event.touches[0].

-Lets call the abstraction a move.
+Lets create an abstraction around a move.
 A move has a start, a beginning and an end and shares data between these three states.
 What a perfect use case for classes.